GreenAsJade/react-dynamic-help/README.md

     - Don't know if it is even possible.
     - Note that this would not support registration based features, but would be even less imact on the app.

- - Fix up the packaging

 This library was packaged following https://www.youtube.com/watch?v=vRmLTZyq57U

-It turns out this might not have been the best choice of packaging guide.
-The current packaging seems to work, but is non-standard (does not include the source) and cumbersome (manually copying CSS for example).